Epicodus-Curriculum/intro-full-stack/2_2_github_and_remote_repositories.md

 So far we know how to **push** changes on our **local** repository to our **remote** repository but how do we do the reverse?
 How to **pull**changes from a **remote** repository to our **local** repository?

 We often need to **pull** when working with others using the same **remote** repository or when we make changes to our **remote**repository directly via GitHub.
 The latter is a common source of confusion for beginners to GitHub.
-Let’s recreate that mishap and then fix it by using the git **pull** command.
+Let's recreate that mishap and then fix it by using the git **pull** command.

 1. In your remote repository on GitHub, click the “Add a README” button.